Colonial molasses trade: Molasses Act 1733

-Sugar Act of 1764
+Sugar Act 1764

-After the French and Indian War, the British tried once again to impose strict policy on trading goods that benefited the colonies.
-In 1764, the new British prime minister, George Grenville pressed the Sugar Act to revive what the Molasses Act had failed to do.
-The colonies once again protested this the act and succeeded in lowering the tax, but the penalties and fines angered the colonies still.
-Although the act was only in place for two years, it was much more successful in its goals than the previous Molasses Act.
+After the French and Indian War, the British tried once again to impose a strict policy on trading goods that benefited the colonies.
+In 1764, the new British prime minister, George Grenville pressed the Sugar Act 1764 to revive what the Molasses Act 1763 had failed to do.
+The colonies once again protested this act and succeeded in lowering the tax, but the penalties and fines still angered the colonies.
+Although the act was only in place for two years, it was much more successful in its goals than the previous Molasses Act of 1763.
 Smuggling, however, was still very common.
 This was proven by the fact that annually, the British West Indies exported about a million gallons of molasses to the colonies.
-After the Sugar Act was instated, exports fell in the coming years, according to records.
+After the Sugar Act 1764 was instated, exports fell in the coming years, according to records.
 On the other hand, mainland rum production rose during those years.
-The Sugar Act was later repealed in 1766, and a penny-per-gallon tax was placed on British and foreign molasses imports.
+The Sugar Act 1764 was later repealed by the Revenue Act 1766, and a penny-per-gallon tax was placed on British and foreign molasses imports.
 This law marked the first large-scale legal importation of rum and molasses, but smuggling still continued.

-When the colonies gained their independence, they were freed from these restraints, but their trade with the British West Indies restricted.
+When the colonies gained their independence, they were freed from these restraints, but their trade with the British West Indies was restricted.
 Although the law was later changed to allow direct importation of molasses to New England, the Navigation Acts hindered American shipping until around 1830.
 By the end of the colonial period, "only about one-sixteenth of the molasses imported to the mainland came from the British sugar islands."